MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 *To be further documented*

-- Vertices represent the four corners of the geolocated image.
-Note:
+Vertices represent the four corners of the geolocated image.
+No cell data.
+An object-associated file-type data containing the image to display is expected to exist under this object.

-   Should be arranged as a rectangle currently, since Geoscience ANALYST does not currently support skewed images.
+.. note:: Should be arranged as a rectangle currently, since Geoscience ANALYST does not currently support skewed images.
-- No cell data.
-- An object-associated file-type data containing the image to display is expected to exist under this object.

 Label
 -----